hcai-mms/hcai-mms.github.io/_publications/2023_09_LDK_Gelegeta_ExHateSpeech.md

 layout: publication # do not change

 #### these fields are mandatory. please fill them out
-title: "Emotion-aware Music Tower Blocks (EmoMTB): An Intelligent Audiovisual Interface for Music Discovery and Recommendation" # title of your publication
+title: "Exploring Intensities of Hate Speech on Social Media: A Case Study on Explaining Multilingual Models with XAI" # title of your publication

 # choose one of the following types:
 # "paper": Peer-Reviewed Journal and Conference Papers
 # "preprint": Preprint
 # "thesis": Thesis (e.g. Master/PhD Thesis)
-type: journal
+type: paper
-abstract: "Music listening has experienced a sharp increase during the last decade thanks to music streaming and recommendation services.
-While they offer text-based search functionality and provide recommendation lists of remarkable utility, their typical mode of interaction is unidimensional, i.e., they provide lists of consecutive tracks, which are commonly inspected in sequential order by the user.
-The user experience with such systems is heavily affected by cognition biases (e.g., position bias, human tendency to pay more attention to first positions of ordered lists) as well as algorithmic biases (e.g., popularity bias, the tendency of recommender systems to overrepresent popular items).
-This may cause dissatisfaction among the users by disabling them to find novel music to enjoy.
-In light of such systems and biases, we propose an intelligent audiovisual music exploration system named EmoMTB.
-It allows the user to browse the entirety of a given collection in a free non-linear fashion.
-The navigation is assisted by a set of personalized emotion-aware recommendations which serve as starting points for the exploration experience.
-EmoMTB adopts the metaphor of a city, in which each track (visualized as a colored cube) represents one floor of a building.
-Highly similar tracks are located in the same building, moderately similar ones form neighborhoods that mostly correspond to genres.
-Tracks situated between distinct neighborhoods create a gradual transition between genres.
-Users can navigate this music city using their smartphones as control devices.
-They can explore districts of well-known music or decide to leave their comfort zone.
-In addition, EmoMTB integrates an emotion-aware music recommendation system that re-ranks the list of suggested starting points for exploration according to the user’s self-identified emotion or the collective emotion expressed in EmoMTB’s Twitter channel.
-Evaluation of EmoMTB has been carried out in a three-fold way: by quantifying the homogeneity of the clustering underlying the construction of the city, by measuring the accuracy of the emotion predictor, and by carrying out a web-based survey composed of open questions to obtain qualitative feedback from users." # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text
+abstract: "Hate speech on social media platforms has grown to become a major problem.
+In this study, we explore strategies to efficiently lessen its harmful effects by supporting content moderation through machine learning (ML).
+In order to present a more accurate spectrum of severity and surmount the constraints of seeing hate speech as a binary task (as typical in sentiment analysis), we classify hate speech into four intensities: no hate, intimidation, offense or discrimination, and promotion of violence.
+For this, we first involve 31 users in annotating a dataset in English and German.
+To promote interpretability and transparency, we integrate our ML system in a dashboard provided with explainable AI (XAI).
+By performing a case study with 40 non-experts moderators, we evaluated the efficacy of the proposed XAI dashboard in supporting content moderation.
+Our results suggest that assessing hate intensities is important for content moderators, as these can be related to specific penalties.
+Similarly, XAI seems to be a promising method to improve ML trustworthiness, by this, facilitating moderators' well-informed decision-making." # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text

 ####

 # set this url, if your paper is on another server; defaults to data.jku-vds-lab.at
 paper_content_url:
 # uncomment the "hide" property, if you do not want the publication to be displayed on the website (usually you don't need this)
 # hide: True
 # uncomment the "non_group_project" property, if you only want the publication to be displayed on your personal page (i.e. publications where you contributed, but does not have anything to do with the Vis Group e.g. Master Thesis,...)